DimitarChristoff/epik/README.md

 epik
 ====

-epitome 2 for primish and lodash, no depenency on mootools
+epik is [Epitome](http://epitome-mvc.github.io/Epitome/) ver 2 for `primish`, `lodash` and `jquery/zepto`, no depenency on MooTools

-> this is an experiment. if you like primish, mootools and epitome, feel free to contribute. otherwise, don't use.
+> Warning: this is a fully functional experiment.
+If you like primish, MooTools and Epitome, feel free to use or to contribute

 epik is a small, modular and extensible MVC framework for modern web development, built in the spirit of AMD and bower components.
 It will also work with global exports (w/o a dependency loader) and it works under node.js. epik offers 90% of the functionality of Backbone but allows you to develop in the style of MooTools classes via [primish](http://dimitarchristoff.github.io/primish/).
 The views are either powered by jQuery or via a built-in [rivets.js](http://www.rivetsjs.com/) adapter for bi-directional binding in the style of AngularJS.

+- __Q: Why would you use it?__ It allows you to quickly prototype and develop code that runs in the browser or in node.js, sharing components between client and server.
+It also makes it easy to work with for any ex MooTools developers who are being forced to use jquery in their work.

+- __Q: Should I use it?__ Whereas epik is fully functional, tested and powerful, it has literally no adoption in the wild, therefore no community help.
+For the time being, only use it if you know what you are doing.

 ## Getting started